Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_detective_search_only_words             0       // Whether only detectives can reveal a body's last words (if last words is enabled).
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detective_search_only" is enabled. ttt_detective_disable_looting               0       // Whether to disable a detective role's ability to loot credits from bodies ttt_detective_hide_special_mode             0       // How to handle special detective role information.
 0 - Show the special detective's role to everyone.
 1 - Hide the special detective's role from everyone (just show detective instead).
-2 - Hide the special detective's role for everyone but themselves (only they can see their true role) ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars
+2 - Hide the special detective's role for everyone but themselves (only they can see their true role) ttt_detective_glow_enable                   0       // Whether members of the detective team (and active detective-like players) can be seen through walls via a highlight effect ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars